GarauGarau/mysite/content/post/dallefrombooks/index.md

 ## #2 Men Without Women

 And once you’ve become Men Without Women, loneliness seeps deep down inside your body, like a red-wine stain on a pastel carpet.
 No matter how many home ec books you study, getting rid of that stain isn’t easy.
 The stain might fade a bit over time, but it will still remain, as a stain, until the day you draw your final breath.
 It has the right to be a stain, the right to make the occasional, public, stain-like pronouncement.
-And you are left to live the rest of your life with that gradual spread of that colour, with that ambiguous outline
+And you are left to live the rest of your life with that gradual spread of that colour, with that ambiguous outline.

    {{< figure src="Murakami2.png" caption="Candid photography of an individual reflecting in solitude.
 The background captures a room with muted tones and a prominent red-wine stain on the carpet.
 The scene is a metaphorical representation of the deep-seated loneliness described in the text." numbered="true" width="400" height="400" >}}